GameWithPixels/.github/profile/README.md

 Work with the [React Native](https://reactnative.dev/) development framework has just started.
-Just like with Unity, we are aiming to release both a fully featured app and a standalone package with support for Pixels on several platforms.
+Like with Unity, we are aiming to release both a fully featured app and a standalone package with support for Pixels on several platforms.

 The programming language used is TypeScript which allow us to share code